Search here...

 Visit the castle

 Il Castello Barbacane di Pantelleria can be traced back to the Arab or Byzantine period and is one of the most historical landmarks on the island.
-It was built to protect the sea trade and faces the harbour.
-You can visit inside the castle and it’s also where the Archaeological Museum of Pantelleria is located.
+It’s built with lava stones, hence the dark colour, and has four floors.

 Il Castello Barbacane di Pantelleria